-Your feedback will be vital to our continued expansion and iteration upon this college search tool.
+Your feedback will be vital to our continued expansion and iteration of this college search tool.
 Use the Submit Feedback button at the top of the search page to share your thoughts!

 Will there be additional data points added to this feature?

 Yes!
-The Beta version of the search feature is our baseline.
 The feature will expand and evolve based on the feedback from our members.

 What is the difference between Fields of Study and Majors?